Centuri Holdings, Inc. research snapshot

 Industry trend

-The utility infrastructure services industry is supported by aging electric and natural gas infrastructure that requires modernization, the energy transition toward renewable generation and grid hardening, regulatory mandates for reliability and safety, and increasing demand from data centers and electrification.
-The long-term trend is favorable, but the pace of spending depends on utility rate cases, regulatory decisions, interest rates, and economic conditions.
-Question: when viewed from twenty years ahead, does Centuri own irreplaceable infrastructure service assets, or is it a commodity labor provider in a cyclical end-market?
+The utility infrastructure services industry benefits from aging gas and electric networks that need modernization, grid hardening, electrification, distributed power, and growing data center demand.
+The company reported more than $360 million in customer awards in June 2026, including a $125 million data center award, and a 44% year-over-year increase in backlog to $6.5 billion.
+The long-term trend is favorable, but the pace depends on utility rate cases, regulatory decisions, interest rates, and economic conditions.
+Question: viewed from twenty years ahead, does Centuri own irreplaceable infrastructure service capabilities, or is it a scalable but low-margin labor provider in a cyclical end-market?

 Valuation and margin of safety

-At $25.67 and roughly 10.5x estimated TTM EBITDA, CTRI trades at a discount to many infrastructure services peers, reflecting the short public history, thin GAAP profitability, elevated leverage, and customer concentration.
-A three-scenario model using an adjusted EPS proxy suggests the base case is near the current price, the bull case is around $34 to $40, and the bear case is $14 to $18.
-Question: if the market closed for five years, would the current price still look attractive based on utility infrastructure spending trends, contract renewals, and debt reduction, or would leverage and project risk erode equity value?
+At $27.86, CTRI trades at roughly 13.9x trailing EV/EBITDA and about 37x forward earnings, which is a premium that reflects the backlog growth and deleveraging story.
+A three-scenario model using forward EBITDA suggests the base case is near $29 to $34, the bull case is $38 to $42, and the bear case is $17 to $21, with analyst targets averaging about $36.58.
+The price already discounts a good deal of the growth, so the margin of safety depends on execution.
+Question: if the market closed for five years, would the current price look attractive based on the backlog pipeline, margin targets, and debt reduction, or would thin margins, negative free cash flow, and project risk erode equity value?

 Source-backed data